Kite1219/linguagpt/README.md

 4. Click "Translate" to get your translation
 5. Use the copy button to copy the translated text
 6. Use the swap button to quickly reverse translation direction
+7. **NEW!** For English words, click "Show More" to see:
+   - Detailed definitions from Oxford Dictionary
+   - Pronunciation guide (IPA)
+   - Multiple word senses and meanings
+   - Usage examples and synonyms
+   - Part of speech information

+### Testing Dictionary Features

+**Local Development**: Dictionary features require Netlify deployment to work properly.

+**After Deployment**: The "Show More" button will fetch real Oxford Dictionary data for any English word.

 ## Design Principles